 Breastfeeding supports optimum growth, development and health, and also ensures a better future health for infants and their mothers.
-Mothers often express their breast milk so that their babies and toddlers can continue to drink it even if they are away from their mother – for example, when mums go back to work.
+Mothers often express their breast milk so that their babies and toddlers can continue to drink it even if they are away from their mother – for example, when mammies go back to work.

 When expressing breast milk, and feeding breast milk from a bottle, it’s important to use clean, sterilised equipment and to store the expressed milk safely.
 Our guide Best Practice for Infant Feeding in Ireland gives advice on expressing breast milk and storing it safely.

 Some mothers who have surplus breast milk may wish to share it.
 The FSAI strongly urges that breast milk is not shared through unregulated sources such as websites or social media.
 Instead, mothers with surplus milk could donate it to a registered milk bank (in this case, a milk bank run in Derry city).

 Milk banks supply maternity and children’s hospitals with donated breast milk.
 Infants that have a very low birth weight, who are premature, or sick have a much better chance of survival if they are fed breast milk.
 When babies are born prematurely, their mothers may not be able to provide enough breast milk, especially in the early days after birth.
 Therefore, milk banks provide a critical service for these infants.